Simon Clegg

 Simon Paul Clegg CBE (born 11 August 1959) is a British sports businessmen.
-He has been Chief Executive of the British Olympic Association, a Championship Football Club and a European Youth Olympic Festival.
+He has been Chief Executive of the British Olympic Association, a Championship Football Club, Ipswich Town FC and a European Youth Olympic Festival.
 He was Chief Operating Officer of the inaugural 2015 European Games in Baku and also managed the British Biathlon Team and Team GB athletes at twelve Summer and Winter Olympic Games.
 In addition he orchestrated the national political and PR campaigns to persuade the Government and Mayor of London to bid for the 2012 Olympic Games.

 Early life

 Simon Clegg was born in Harlington, Middlesex and grew up in Godalming, Surrey and attended Stowe School in Buckingham.
 He spent two years as a trainee Quantity surveyor in Guildford and joined the Parachute Regiment as a territorial soldier.
-After two years later and a short period as a regular soldier in the Parachute Regiment he passed the selection process for entry into the Royal Military Academy, Sandhurst.
-He was commissioned in 1981 into the Royal Regiment of Artillery and posted to 94th Locating Regiment in Celle, West Germany.
-After three seasons as a competitive cross country skier and biathlete he was in seconded for 12 months to the British Ski Federation.
+After two years and a short period as a regular soldier in the Parachute Regiment, he passed the selection process for entry into the Royal Military Academy, Sandhurst.

+He was commissioned in 1981 into the Royal Regiment of Artillery and posted to the 94th Locating Regiment in Celle, West Germany.
+After three seasons as a competitive cross country skier and biathlete, he was in seconded for 12 months to the British Ski Federation.
 On his return to the Army he was selected to join the Royal Horse Artillery and in 1988 at the age of 28 completed the final year of his Short Service Commission by commanding a Battery in 7th Parachute Regiment Royal Horse Artillery.

 British Biathlon Team

-On secondment from the Army Clegg managed the British Biathlon Team for the 1984/85 season and was involved in World Cup races in Belarus and East Germany and a world championship event in Ruhpolding (West Germany).
-On returning to the Army in 1985 he was appointed part-time Manager of the National Development squad.
+On secondment from the Army, Clegg managed the British Biathlon Team for the 1984/85 season and was involved in World Cup races in Belarus and East Germany and a world championship event in Ruhpolding (West Germany).
+On returning to the Army in 1985, he was appointed part-time Manager of the National Development squad.
 Clegg was nominated by the British Ski Federation to be the British Olympic Association's Team Quartermaster for the 1988 Olympic Winter Games in Calgary, Subsequently was asked to manage the sole British ski jumper Eddie 'The Eagle' Edwards.
 He undertook a similar role as Team GB's Quartermaster at the 1988 Olympic Games in Seoul.